appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes-quick.md

 ---
-title: Kubernetes Quick Installation
+title: Kubernetes
-description: Learn how to install and configure self-hosted Appcircle server with Helm chart to Kubernetes for testing purposes
+description: Learn how to install and configure self-hosted Appcircle server with Helm chart to Kubernetes
 tags: [self-hosted, helm, installation, configuration, kubernetes]
-sidebar_position: 6
+sidebar_position: 20
 ---

 import Tabs from '@theme/Tabs';